Strout, Elizabeth. My Name is Lucy Barton. Random House, New York, 2016. F;5/17

 Like Anything is Possible I have no notes and only a few highlights of this novel.
 But the highlights and my recollection convince me that this author has the skill to light up emotion (mine anyway) through her characters’ lives.

 This one is about a woman who escapes from a nightmare chaotically poverty-stricken upbringing to be a successful author living in New York, and then gets sick with an ill-defined health problem which resolves, but only after she spends months in the hospital.
-Her eccentric mother who she has a difficult neglectfully abusive relationship with comes and stays with her for a few days, and this makes a difference.
+Her eccentric mother who she has a difficult neglectfully abusive relationship with her comes and stays for a few days, and this makes a difference.

 Lucy Barton is probably pretty autobiographical, certainly Elizabeth Strout wouldn’t “be” any of the people left behind in horrible fictional small town Illinois, as we see them in Anything is Possible.
 But we know from the testimonials of dozens of authors including Jonathan Franzen in Farther Away that autobiographical fiction is complicated and authors are always making the best work their imagination can come up (writing from themselves as distinct from exactly about themselves that is) but usually not writing down the facts of their lives.
 Nobody but an obsessive English lit academic cares about Elizabeth Strout’s time in junior high school.
 It’s how her fiction connects us with and redefines our own world and with any luck everybody else’s that matters,